Using helium 10830 {\AA} transits to constrain planetary magnetic fields: Discussion and Conclusions

-where $\dot{M}_{*}$ is the mass loss rate of the star, $u_{*}$ is the stellar wind velocity and $a$ is the semi-major axis of the planet.
-To calculate $r_b$, we use solar-like wind values of $\dot{M}_{*} = 10^{-14}M_{\odot}\text{ yr}^{-1}$ and $u_{*} = 150 \text{ km s}^{-1}$.
+where $\dot{M}_{*}$ is the mass loss rate of the star, $\dot{M}$ is the mass loss rate of the planet, $u_{*}$ is the stellar wind velocity and $a$ is the semi-major axis of the planet.
+To calculate $r_b$, {\rc we estimate the mass loss rate of the planet using the energy-limited mass loss rate (Equation~\ref{eq:el_mlr}) with efficiency $\eta = 0.1$} and use solar-like wind values of $\dot{M}_{*} = 10^{-14}M_{\odot}\text{ yr}^{-1}$ and $u_{*} = 150 \text{ km s}^{-1}$.
 If significant absorption occurs outside this radius, then the stellar wind is likely to play an important role in determining the shape of the transit.
 We also note that a strong planetary magnetic field can considerably increase the bow shock distance.
 In this case, the bow shock distance is approximated by the point at which the stellar wind ram pressure and magnetic pressure of the planetary field balance.
-Therefore, we also calculate the position of the bow shock considering the effects of a 1 gauss surface magnetic field.
+Therefore, we also calculate the position of the bow shock considering the effects of a 1 Gauss surface magnetic field.
 Here the expression for $r_b$ is given by: